-Slashing My Base Weight with Five Big Gear Swaps
+Base Weight Slashing with Five Big Gear Swaps

 All About that Pack Life

-I’ve tried several packs since starting the AT in ’15 with my good ole Osprey Ariel 65L (comfy, over-sized, heavy), shifting into a Hyperlite 2400 Windrider out of desperation to cut pack weight once I flipped to Maine — this was ultimately unsuccessful as I had a hard time fitting my gear and enough food for longer stretches between resupplies, consequently overloading the thing, which made for a very uncomfortable carry.
+I’ve tried several packs since starting the AT in ’15 with my good ole Osprey Ariel 65L (comfy, over-sized, heavy).
+Out of desperation to cut pack weight when I flipped to Maine, I tagged in the Hyperlite 2400 Windrider.
+Ultimately unsuccessful, I struggled to fit enough food for longer stretches between resupplies.
+My back paid the price for my naivete with subsequent overloads and a very uncomfortable carry.

-For our initial plans to hike the PCT this year, not the AT, I turned next to Superior Wilderness Designs (SWD), creating a customized Long Haul 50L.
-Though I have loved using this awesome pack, I feel it has more capacity than necessary for hiking the AT with the gear I have now and our plans to resupply every few days.
-This leads to my final decision to go for the Mountainsmith Zerk 40L – a pack that is in production currently as a result of field testing and tweaking by The Real Hiking Viking in conjunction with Mountainsmith, set to be mailed out mid-April, and I can’t wait to get my little paws on it.
+A few years later I found Superior Wilderness Designs (SWD), creating a customized Long Haul 50L pack.
+I’ve loved using this awesome pack, and it would’ve served me well in our initial plans for a PCT thru-hike.
+Switching plans to the AT, with the gear I have and our plans to resupply every few days, it has more capacity than necessary.
+Cue my final decision to go for the Mountainsmith Zerk 40L.
+This pack is in production currently, as a result of collaborative field testing and tweaking by The Real Hiking Viking, set to be mailed out mid-April.
+Can’t wait to get my little paws on it!